vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

    ```

    > [!NOTE]
-   > While in Public Preview, since the setting is set via a command line, network real-time inspection (NRI) will not persist reboots.
-You will need to re-enable it.
+   > While this feature is in preview, and because the setting is set by using command line, network real-time inspection (NRI) doesn't persist following reboots.
+You must re-enable it.